PostHog/posthog.com/contents/blog/guardrail-metrics.md

 ![](../images/blog/guardrail-metrics/trigger.png)

-## What guardrail metrics should you pick?
+## How to choose guardrail metrics

 As a general guideline, you should pick metrics important to the entire product or company.
 These are often [north star](/blog/north-star-metrics) or [product health](/blog/product-health-metrics) metrics.
-Specifically, Airbnb breaks guardrail metrics into three categories
+Airbnb breaks guardrail metrics into three categories:

 - Key business metrics
 - User experience metrics
 - Strategic priority metrics

-It is important to have a mix of metrics from each category to ensure a broad enough coverage of potential issues.
-It is also important to not have too many metrics.
-Adding one increases the likelihood of false positives, which limits the throughput of experiments.
-For example, an [A/A test](/tutorials/aa-testing) with a significance level of 0.05 would expect to cause the following amount of false positives:
+You need a mix of metrics from each category to ensure you don't miss potential issues.
+Just remember that each guardrail metric you add also increases the likelihood of false positives.

-- With 3 guardrail metrics, you would have at least one false alert approximately 14% of the time.
-- With 10 guardrail metrics, approximately 40% of the time.
+For example, an [A/A test](/tutorials/aa-testing) with 3 guardrail metrics, and a significance level of 0.05, would cause a false alert approximately 14% of the time.
+The risk increases to 40% with 10 guardrail metrics, and a massive 73% with 25 guardrail metrics.

-- With 25 guardrail metrics, approximately 73% of the time.
+More false positives means you run fewer tests, limiting the pace of improvements.

 ### Example guardrail metrics

-For more insight into what specific metrics you should try, you can look at what other companies use as guardrail metrics.
+Potential guardrail metrics include clickthrough rate, active users, customer lifetime value, and pageviews.
+Here are some real-world examples:

-- Airbnb: revenue, bounce rate, page load speed, seats booked for experiences.
+- [Airbnb](https://medium.com/airbnb-engineering/designing-experimentation-guardrails-ed6a976ec669): revenue, bounce rate, page load speed, seats booked for experiences.

 - [Square](https://developer.squareup.com/blog/lessons-learned-from-running-web-experiments/): bottom of funnel conversion, page load speed